SAP-archive/hana-native-adapters/Troubleshooting.md

 -- For Virtual Function and Virtual Procedures
  ALTER SYSTEM ALTER CONFIGURATION ('indexserver.ini', 'SYSTEM') SET ('trace', 'dpVirtualFxn') = 'debug' WITH  RECONFIGURE;

--- For getting exact message send to/from agent.
-Enabling this will overflow logs and slows down the entire process, so do it with caution.
- ALTER SYSTEM ALTER CONFIGURATION ('dpserver.ini', 'SYSTEM') SET ('trace', 'dpframeworkmessagebody') = 'debug' WITH  RECONFIGURE;

  -- For debugging every SQL statement
  ALTER SYSTEM ALTER CONFIGURATION ('indexserver.ini', 'SYSTEM') SET ('trace', 'FedTrace') = 'debug' WITH  RECONFIGURE;
 ```